gimseng/99-ML-Learning-Projects/CONTRIBUTING.md

 7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.
 8. After reviewers approve the PR, your branch (and changes) will be merged to the master branch.
 9. (Optionally) Delete your branch.

+## Structuring the execise or solution

+First, create the folder based on the next number of the project.
+For e.g., if you see `015` folder being the latest project folder, then create the `016` folder.
+Within that, the directory layout should be
+    016
+    ├── exercise                 # Exercise folder
+    │   └── readme.md            # A mark-down clear and expansive description of the exercise.
+Data, goals, methods to use and etc
+    ├── solution                 # Solution Folder
+    │   ├── readme.me            # A short description on the solutions and what each file does │   └── random_forest.ipynb  # Jupyter notebook solution
+    │   └── cnn.py               # A python .py solution
+    │   └── ...